Future Programs at Living the Dream University

 • Ph.D. in Business Leadership & Social Innovation

-• Ph.D. in Health & Community Wellness
+• Ph.D. in Communications

 Learn More About Our Future Programs